Leadership Inference for Multi-Agent Interactions: Experiments Results

 \subsection{SILQGames Validation}

-To test convergence for non-\ac{LQ} games, we run \NonLQNumSims{} simulations of \ac{SILQGames} on the non-\ac{LQ} shepherd and sheep game.
-In each simulation, we fix $\agent{1}$'s initial position at $(\SI{2}{\meter}, \SI{1}{\meter})$ and vary $\agent{2}$'s initial position along the perimeter of a radius-$\SI{\sqrt{5}}{\meter}$ circle.
+To test convergence for non-\ac{LQ} games, we run \NonLQNumSims{} simulations of \ac{SILQGames} on the non-\ac{LQ} shepherd and sheep game with $\agent{2}$ as leader.
+We fix $\agent{1}$'s initial position at $(\SI{2}{\meter}, \SI{1}{\meter})$ and vary $\agent{2}$'s initial position along the perimeter of a radius-$\SI{\sqrt{5}}{\meter}$ circle.
 Both agents begin stationary and face toward the origin.
 The nominal strategies apply zero input.
 We specify additional parameters in the appendix.

 \textbf{Analysis.} The results in \cref{fig:mc-nonlq-silqgames-convergence} indicate that all simulations converge.
 The median value of the convergence metric, shown with 10\% and 90\% percentile bounds, exhibits a generally decreasing trend.
-These results are consistent with our previous discussion on convergence, as \ac{SILQGames} converges in every simulation, though without monotone decrease in the convergence criterion.
+These results are consistent with our previous discussion on convergence, as \ac{SILQGames} converges in every simulation, though without monotone decrease in the convergence criterion. \ac{SILQGames} behaves similarly when we vary the initial position of the follower.

 In \cref{fig:silqgames-nonlq-leader-2-position}, we report the solution for a particular (arbitrarily chosen) simulation.
 Both agents' motion follows the incentive structure of the game: the distance between the two agents decreases, as does the distance from $\agent{2}$ to the origin.
 As expected, $\agent{1}$ exerts more control effort than $\agent{2}$ due to $\agent{2}$'s leadership role and $\agent{1}$'s incentive to constrain $\agent{2}$'s position.
 Finally, we note that $\agent{1}$'s motion changes sharply towards the end of its trajectory.
 Here, the unicycle comes to a stop and moves in reverse.
 These results demonstrate that, for a game with nonlinear dynamics and convex, nonquadratic costs, \ac{SILQGames} converges to a solution that appears consistent with the dynamics and costs.